Brisbane's Best Vegan Eats

-The grass is greener and more carb-loaded than ever at South Brisbane’s newest dedicated vegan burger joint!
+The grass is greener and more carb-loaded than ever at Fish Lane’s newest dedicated vegan burger joint!
 Grassfed is pumping out sky-high burgers loaded with the likes of veg ‘beef’, ‘chicken’, ‘bacon’ and ‘pork’, with plenty of nuggets, beer, shakes and ice cream to really get ya going.
 We don’t want none unless you got vegan buns, hun.

 Miami’s own Flora has blossomed in West End as a boho-chic corner store café.
 Provided with the option to dine in or take away, you’ll need to make a very tricky decision between a waffle stack served with rice paper bacon, hash brown, seasonal fruit and ice cream or Mexican mince nachos with picked cabbage, cashew cheese, kraut and avo, before realising that the entire menu will need your time and attention.
 Guess we’ll just never leave?

 Stand up, be humble.
 Finding a dessert/cocktail bar in the Valley was a pretty big win, and learning that they have an abundance of vegan options?
 Priceless.
 Put your sweet tooth to good use with a strawberries and cream pana cotta, sticky date pudding, black forest, ambrosia and lemon meringue.
 One dentist appointment, coming right up!